alvastein/one-record-workshop/README.md

     ✔ Container docker-compose-graph-db-setup-1 Started 0.0s
    ```
 5) Try to access the ONE Record Server by  http://localhost:8080 using your favorite browser.
-   You should see a HTTP Error 401, because you did not authenticate yet.
-But this confirms that the ONE Record Server is up and running.
+   You should see a HTTP Error 401 or a blank page, because you did not authenticate yet.
+This confirms that the ONE Record Server is up and running.

 # Overview of services